ogny/belgeler/Diger_notlar/Ingilizce_notlari.md

 Unix systems have robust process separation, which keeps most userland software isolated from each other
 * robust : sağlam, sağlıklı

 -----
 Exercise Discretion
-* discretion : takdir, uygun görme, muhakeme, karar verme hakkı, karar
+* discretion : takdir, uygun görme, muhakeme, karar verme hakkı, karar verme yetisi
-* verme yetisi

 -----
-All the examples are written as shell scripts, with some Perl thrown in, but any properly named executable scripts will work fine thrown in: birbirine geçirmek, eklemek
+All the examples are written as shell scripts, with some Perl thrown in, but any properly named executable scripts will work fine
+* thrown in: birbirine geçirmek, eklemek

 -----
-When running the playbook, which runs top to bottom, hosts with failed tasks are taken out of the rotation for the entire playbook. take out:  götürmek, eşlik etmek
+When running the playbook, which runs top to bottom, hosts with failed tasks are taken out of the rotation for the entire playbook.
+* take out:  götürmek, eşlik etmek

 -----
-Along with a unit file foo.service a directory foo.service.wants/ may exist. along with ... : ...le beraber, ...in beraberinde, ...le birlikte
+Along with a unit file foo.service a directory foo.service.wants/ may exist.
+* along with ... : ...le beraber, ...in beraberinde, ...le birlikte

 -----
-When used in conjunction with the dot command... in conjunction with : ile birlikte
+When used in conjunction with the dot command...
+* in conjunction with : ile birlikte

 -----
-This command is intended to be used intend : niyet etmek , amaçlamak, hedeflemek
+This command is intended to be used
+* intend : niyet etmek , amaçlamak, hedeflemek

 -----
 All in all : Bir bütün olarak ele alındığında

+---
+This should not be overly confusing.
+* overly: aşırı derecede, fazlasiyla